Dave-McCraw/pkg-emoncms/readme.md

 ### Configuring apt.sources

 In order to access the OpenEnergyMonitor apt repository you need to add a line to your apt.sources configuration file.

+If you don't know your distribution, you can get it by running `lsb_release -cs` (you may need to run `sudo apt-get install lsb-release` first).

-Run the following command:
+Now run the following command, substituting `<DISTRO>`:

-    sudo echo "deb http://emon-repo.s3.amazonaws.com `lsb_release -cs` unstable" >> /etc/apt/sources.list
+    sudo echo "deb http://emon-repo.s3.amazonaws.com <DISTRO> unstable" >> /etc/apt/sources.list

 ### Install emoncms